-2. For rim or band joist applications, insulation shall be in substantial and permanent contact with rim or band joist framing; interior sheathing or air barrier is not required provided there is an air barrier on the exterior side.

-3. Air permeable insulation installed in ventilated attics and sloped roofs shall have an effective air barrier (wind block, air chute, or eave baffle) installed at the eave or soffit edge that extends up and beyond the surface of the insulation or to the ridge vent to prevent air movement through the insulation.
+- 2. For rim or band joist applications, insulation shall be in substantial and permanent contact with rim or band joist framing and tightly fitted to intersecting solid floor joists or extend continuously through open web floor trusses; interior sheathing or air barrier is not required provided there is an air barrier on the exterior side or the insulation material is installed as an air barrier material. - 3.
+Air permeable insulation installed in ventilated attics and vented sloped roofs shall have an effective air barrier (wind block, air chute, or eave baffle) securely fastened and installed at the eave or soffit edge vent of every cavity.
+The effective air barrier shall extend up and beyond the surface of the insulation or to the ridge ventthat extends up and beyond the surface of the insulation or to the ridge vent to prevent air movement through the insulation.